animesh2411/basic-dev-tools/README.md

 * Input validation and error handling for invalid Base64.
 * Clear button to reset input/output.

+### QR Code Generator

+* Generate a QR code from any text or URL.
+* Dynamically wraps long URLs.
+* Download generated QR code as PNG.

+### Cron Expression Reader

+* Enter any cron expression and see human-readable description.
+* Validates expression and displays errors if invalid.

+### AI Image Generator

+* Generate images from text prompts using **Pollinations API** (no API key, no backend required).
+* Responsive canvas with prompt displayed at top and footer.
+* Download generated image as PNG.

 ---

 ## 🚀 Getting Started